 Career Education courses and programs offer opportunities to pursue CE educational and career goals resulting in skill awards, certificates, degrees and transfer preparation, to upgrade skill sets for specific occupations, and to address the workforce training needs of business and industry.

 California Career Education - What are Career Education programs?
 Quite simply, they are the pathways that allow students to learn by exploring, collaborating, and doing.

-Frequently Asked Questions about CTE:
+Frequently Asked Questions about CE:

-Career and technical education covers a variety of challenging fields in diverse subject areas that are constantly evolving due to the changing global economy.
+Career education covers a variety of challenging fields in diverse subject areas that are constantly evolving due to the changing global economy.
 Some of the career areas that students may enter through career and technical education include: Agriculture (farmers, animal scientists, turf grass specialists); Trade and Industrial (automotive technicians, carpenters, electricians); Business and Marketing (entrepreneurs, financial officers, arts/graphics designers); Family and Consumer Sciences (management and life skills, executive chefs, hotel managers); Health Occupations (nurses, physical therapists, biomedical engineers); Public Safety and Security (EMTs, emergency management and response coordinators); and Technology (3D animator, computer engineer, bio-technical engineer).

-Is there any proof career and technical education works?
+Is there any proof career education works?